 3. Follow Apple's recommendation (may vary depending on the case) to fix the problem them before resubmitting.

 Note: The picture below is just an example and the wording of the rejection may vary.

-4. Once you fix the issues, either in the app itself or in the app's listing in Connect, you'll be ready to resubmit.
-Return to the app listing page from the first screenshot.
-On the right-hand side, click Submit for Review.
+4. Once you fix the issues, either in the app itself or in the app's listing do the following:

 When your resubmission goes through, your app will automatically switch back to "Waiting for Review".
 Check the App Statuses KB for more information regarding the various statuses.

 Note: If your app was rejected, it will re-enter Apple's queue for review.
 If your app was rejected due to metadata, it holds its place in line, and will generally re-enter review within a couple of days.